General Terms and Conditions of Delivery and Payment of

 III.
 Price and Payment

-2. Where the Delivery Period (as defined below) is longer than 2 months as from the issuance date of the Order Confirmation, the Supplier is entitled to increase the prices accordingly if, following conclusion of the Contract, there are major changes in the cost of wages, supplies, energy, raw materials, packaging or delivery, and the Supplier is not responsible for these changes.
-Where the increase of the total price of the Contract exceeds 5%, the Customer is entitled to rescind the Contract in writing within two weeks of receiving written notification of the price increase.
+2. Where the delivery period is longer than 1 months, the Supplier is entitled to increase the agreed prices accordingly if, following conclusion of the contract, there are major changes in the cost of wages, supplies, energy or raw materials, and the Supplier is not responsible for these changes.

-4. Unless expressly stated otherwise in the Order Confirmation or any other written document issued by the Supplier, payment must be made within 30 days from the date of the invoice issued by the Supplier to the Customer, without any deduction, by means of transfer to the Supplier’s bank account specified in the Order Confirmation.
-Payments are only deemed to have been made to the extent that the Supplier has unlimited access to them in its bank account.
-All bank charges shall be borne by the Customer.
+3. In the absence of any special agreement, payment must be made within 30 days from receipt of the invoice, without deduction, to the Supplier's bank account.
+Payments are only deemed to have been made to the extent that the Supplier has free disposal over them at its bank.
+Bank charges shall be borne by the Customer.
+They are due immediately.

-7. In the event of delays in payment, the Supplier is entitled – without prejudice to any other rights and claims – to claim penalty at a rate of 0.05% per day of the payment in arrear until full and final payment has been made.
-All costs and expenses incurred by the Supplier with respect to the collection of overdue
+6. In the event of delays in payment, the Supplier is entitled - without prejudice to any of its other rights and claims - to claim interest at a rate of 10% p.a. until full and final payment has been made.
+The Supplier is entitled to prove that it incurred a higher amount of loss as a result of the delay in payment.
+The Customer is entitled to prove that there was no or only minor loss as a result of the delay in payment.

 IV.
 Delivery, Delivery Period

-7. Change requests made by the Customer, if and to the extent consented by the Supplier in writing after an examination of their feasibility, shall extend the Delivery Period by the time that is required for introducing the changes into production as solely determined by the Supplier.
-Where ongoing production is suspended due to the Customer’s request for changes, the Supplier may bring forward and finish other orders.
+7. Requests for changes made by the Customer shall extend any agreed delivery period until the Supplier has examined their feasibility and, provided the Supplier consents thereto, for the period required for introducing the new requirements into production.
+Where ongoing production is suspended due to the request for changes, the Supplier may bring forward and finish other orders.
 The Supplier is not obliged to keep production capacity free during the period of the delay.

-shall be charged for the costs of storage, which in the case of storage on the Supplier’s premises, shall be no less than 0.5% of the price of the Goods for each month of storage starting from the thirty-first day after the last day of the Delivery Period.
-This shall be without prejudice to any additional remedies available to the Supplier.
+8. Where shipment is delayed beyond any agreed delivery period at the Customer's request or as a result of circumstances for which the Supplier cannot be held responsible, the Supplier is entitled to issue the invoice for the goods.
+In addition, the Customer shall be charged for the costs of storage, and in the case of storage on the Supplier's premises, no less than 0.5% of the net invoice amount for each month of storage starting one month after notification of readiness for delivery.
+This shall be without prejudice to any additional statutory rights of the Supplier.

 V. Right of Retention